bbogdanmircea/HA-Irrigation-Version2/HowTo.md

 frontend:
   themes: !include_dir_merge_named themes

-11. Restart HA and check the Irrigation dashboard
+11. Restart HA and check the Irrigation dashboard, I noticed in Win10/Firefox that the browser_mod components don't work, but in Win7 or my phone they work ok, so this seems to be some browser related problems.